Xilinx/Vitis-Tutorials/Runtime_and_System_Optimization/Design_Tutorials/01-host-code-opt/README.md

    If you zoom in on the Application Timeline, an image is displayed similar to the following figure.
 ![](images/clFinish_vitis.PNG)

-   In the following figure, the key elements are the red box named `clFinish`, and the larger gap between the kernel that enqueues every three invocations of the accelerator.
+   In the figure, the key elements are the red box named `clFinish` and the large gap between the kernel that enqueues every three invocations of the accelerator.

    The call to `clFinish` creates a synchronization point on the complete OpenCL command queue.
 This implies that all commands enqueued onto the given queue will have to be completed before `clFinish` returns control to the host program.
 As a result, all activities, including the buffer communication, need to be completed before the next set of three accelerator invocations can resume.
 This is effectively a barrier synchronization.